“Getting Better Projects”

 |Learn more here.|

-To wrap up this long post, there are quite a few problems many small Indian firms working with Americans face in lead generation, client-facing skills and project handling skills that can be improved to maintain and generate more business.
-Join us (Jennifer Roberts, Hugo Messer, Hans Gaetner, and me, Jennifer Kumar) on March 10 in Trivandrum, India for an interactive workshop which will tackle these topics to improve your company’s business outcomes.
-To learn more about this program and register today, visit the event's Facebook page.
+To wrap up this long post, there are quite a few problems some small Indian firms working with Americans face in lead generation, client-facing skills and project handling skills that can be improved to maintain and generate more business.
+If you’d like to tap into our expertise through consulting and coaching, get in touch.